mohasinkr/task-manager-kanban-frontend/README.md

 - Tasks can be dragged between columns
 - When a task is dropped in a new column, its status is updated via the API
 - The UI updates immediately for a responsive feel

+### Responsive Design

+The application is fully responsive and works well on all device sizes:

+- **Mobile**: Columns stack vertically for easy scrolling on small screens
+- **Tablet**: Adapts layout for medium-sized screens
+- **Desktop**: Full horizontal layout with multiple columns visible
+- **Touch-friendly**: Optimized for touch interactions on mobile devices

 ## Mock API Configuration